 We may also collect sensitive information about your medical history and their health and lifestyle to provide financial advice about life insurance products.

 In most instances, we collect personal information directly from that person when they:

 - Complete data collection documentation

 - Interact with an online interactive tool, such as a budget planner

 - When you communicate with us in person, over the telephone, fax, email, internet, video meeting or by using other electronic devices

 Situations where we collect personal information from other people and organisations include (but are not limited to):

-- other organisations, who jointly with us, provide products or services to you, and
+- Other organisations, who jointly with us, provide products or services to you

 Further, in some circumstances the law requires us to obtain and verify details of photographic and non-photographic identification documents.